Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Eligible education provision

-To be eligible for the 16 to 19 Bursary Fund students must be participating in provision that is subject to inspection by a public body that assures quality (for example Ofsted).
+Students must be participating in provision that is subject to inspection by a public body that assures quality (for example Ofsted).
 The provision must also be either:

 - funded directly by ESFA or by ESFA via a local authority